 This attachment provides a top-level summary time line that shows the start and end dates of resolution activities for each safety issue.

-The following pages in this attachment are an illustration of the scheduled completion dates for the top-level commitments made in the Recommendation 94-1 Implementation Plan, Revision 2, with arrows indicating the changes that have been made in Revision 3.
+The following pages in this attachment are an illustration of the scheduled completion dates for the top-level commitments made in the Recommendation 2000-1 Implementation Plan.